Isaiah Frey: Chicago Bears

-On May 9, 2012, the Bears signed Frey to a four-year deal.
+On May 9, 2012, the Bears signed Frey to his four-year rookie contract.
 In the third game of the preseason against the New York Giants, Frey intercepted a David Carr pass in the end zone with 1:06 in the game to give the Bears a 20–17 victory.
-However, he was waived on August 31.
-He later was placed on the Bears' practice squad.
+However, he was waived by Chicago as a part of final roster cuts on August 31.
+Frey was subsequently re-signed to the Bears' practice squad.

 The Bears waived Frey on August 26, 2014.
-On September 1, 2014, he was re-signed to the practice squad.
-He was again released by the Bears on October 7, 2014, and replaced on the team's roster by practice squad member Al Louis-Jean.
+On September 1, he was re-signed to the practice squad.
+He was again released by the Bears on October 7, and replaced on the team's roster by practice squad member Al Louis-Jean.

 Tampa Bay Buccaneers

 Frey signed with the Tampa Bay Buccaneers on October 14, 2014.
-He was released on September 5, 2015.
+He was released by the Buccaneers on September 5, 2015.

 Pittsburgh Steelers

 On October 27, 2015, Frey was signed to the Pittsburgh Steelers' practice squad.

 Dallas Cowboys

 On June 13, 2016, Frey was signed by the Dallas Cowboys.
-On September 3, 2016, he was released by the Cowboys.
+On September 3, he was released by the Cowboys.